The International Criminal Court issues an arrest warrant for Putin

 The move by the criminal court at the Hague marked a significant, rare step, requesting the arrest of a sitting world leader, analysts said.

-Russian officials have not denied the arrival of Ukrainian children in Russia but have previously characterized the children centers as part of a large humanitarian project for abandoned, war-traumatized orphans.
+Russian officials have not denied the arrival of Ukrainian children in the country, but have previously characterized the children centers as part of a large humanitarian project for abandoned, war-traumatized orphans.

+ICC President Piotr Hofmanski said the judges decided to make these warrants public to try to deter further crimes.

+"It is forbidden by international law for occupying powers to transfer civilians from the territories where they live to other territories," he said.
+"Children enjoy special protection under the Geneva Convention."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.